sendcapital/duckbot/README.md

 ## Components

 ### Chain
 Accounts have a Balance and Positions per Prediction Market.
-A position consists of an aggregated notional and size which is sufficient tracking information.
+A Position consists of an aggregated Notional and Size which is sufficient tracking information.

+Probabilities (Prices in Perpetuals Model) arn e9.
+Sizes (Contracts) are e9.
+Notional (Underlying amount for Balance, Pnl, Margin) are e18.

 ### Offchain
 The orderbook is stored in an offchain PostgreSQL database.
 The AMM gridbot parameters are fixed, so this results in a fixed list of signed sizes to represent the book.